Rohan3301/mysql/README.md

 # mysql
-A simple shell script I wrote when I faced errors with my MySQL setup on Windows Subsystem for Linux
+A super simple shell script I wrote when I faced errors with my MySQL setup on Windows Subsystem for Linux

 The error I got whenever I tried to initialize mysql from the WSL is